composable-com/ct-connect-fluent/README.md

 ### Why do we need the `FLUENT_CATALOG_LOCALE` env variable?

 - By default, commercetools has built-in i18n support.
 In order to consume the catalog data, we must specify the desired [`LocalizedString`](https://docs.commercetools.com/api/types#localizedstring).

+### What is the `BASIC_AUTH_SECRET` env variable for?

+- Fluent will consume products data from an endpoint exposed by the connector.
+This endpoint is secured using a [basic http authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication), where the username is the `CTP_PROJECT_KEY` and the password the `BASIC_AUTH_SECRET`.

 ### Why do we need the `FLUENT_WEBHOOK_NAME` env variable?